 In 1994, producer Lauren Shuler Donner brought the intellectual rights to the X-Men characters for 20th Century Film Fox.
 This has prevented crossovers between Disney’s MCU and Fox’s X-Men films.

 But, all of this changed thanks to a landmark deal between Disney and 20th Century Fox.
 As a part of the acquisition, Fox has had to re-transfer the X-Men film rights back to Marvel Studios.
 With all the X-Men films in development at Fox being canceled, ‘New Mutants’ was the last film of the franchise.
 It will be rebooted and become a part of the burgeoning MCU.
-A third Deadpool film is said to be currently under production and will be released under the Disney banner in a couple of years.
+A third Deadpool film is said to be currently under production and will be released under the Disney banner in November 2024.

 Number of films: 10